Incident location, Long Island

 What Happened

-An 18-year-old Lindenhurst woman was killed and three others were injured in a multi-vehicle crash on the Southern State Parkway Friday night, according to New York State Police.
+An 18-year-old Lindenhurst woman was killed and three others were injured — two critically — in a violent two-vehicle crash on the eastbound Southern State Parkway in Oyster Bay on Friday night, according to CBS New York, which was first to report the fatal collision.

 Location & Road Context